AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/run-stand-alone.md

 ## Running Alchemist

-If you got the redistributable, runnable Alchemist jar file, running the simulator is straightforward.
+If you got the redistributable, runnable Alchemist jar file, launching the simulator is straightforward.
 Open a terminal and move to the folder where the jar is located, then issue:
 ```bash
 java -jar alchemist-redist-VERSION.jar
 ```
 Remember to substitute `VERSION` with the Alchemist version you actually have downloaded.

-### Running with options
+### Using the Command Line Interface

-To make the the simulator do something for you, you should run it with proper arguments.
-For further information about the supported options see the [command line interface](quickstart.md#command-line-interface), or run the simulator with `-h` or `--help` option:
+To make the simulator do something for you (for instance, to make it run your own simulation) you can rely on the [command line interface](quickstart.md#command-line-interface).
+Try to run the simulator with `-h` or `--help` option in order to get a list of the supported options:
 ```bash
 java -jar alchemist-redist-VERSION.jar -h
 ```